OpenNebula/docs/source/operation/network_management/vn_templates.rst

     $ onevnet list
       ID USER            GROUP        NAME                CLUSTERS   BRIDGE   LEASES 1  user            users        private             0          virbr0        0

 The network is now ready, users can create VMs and attach their interfaces to the newly created Virtual Network.
 Simply adding ``NIC = [ NETWORK = private ]`` or selecting it through Sunstone.

+.. note:: Note that for using the newly created Virtual Network, the user needs to define an Address Range either during the Virtual Network Template instantiation or just updating the Virtual Network.